Iran leader refuses US help, citing virus conspiracy theory

 Scientists have not yet determined exactly how the new coronavirus first infected people.
 Evidence suggests it originated in bats, which infected another animal that spread it to people at a market in Wuhan.
 The now-shuttered Huanan Seafood Wholesale Market advertised dozens of species such as giant salamanders, baby crocodiles and raccoon dogs that were often referred to as wildlife, even when they were farmed.

-An article published last week in the scientific journal Nature Medicine similarly said there is “strong evidence” the virus “is not the product of purposeful manipulation.”

-“It is improbable that (the virus) emerged through laboratory manipulation of a related SARS-CoV-like coronavirus,” the article's authors found.
+An article published last week in the peer-reviewed scientific journal Nature Medicine similarly said it was “improbable” that the virus “emerged through laboratory manipulation of a related SARS-CoV-like coronavirus.”

 Khamenei made the comments in a speech in Tehran broadcast live Sunday across Iran marking Nowruz, the Persian New Year.
 He had called off his usual speech at Imam Reza shrine in Mashhad over the virus outbreak.

-His comments come as Iran has over 20,600 confirmed cases of the new coronavirus amid 1,556 reported deaths.
+His comments come as Iran has over 21,600 confirmed cases of the new coronavirus amid 1,685 reported deaths, according to government figures released Sunday.

 Iran is one of the hardest-hit countries in the world by the new virus.
 Across the Mideast, Iran represents eight of 10 cases of the virus and those leaving the Islamic Republic have carried the virus to other countries.